 - LGBT Life with Full Text

-TIP: you can search in all four of these databases together by selecting "Choose Databases"
+- TIP: you can search in all seven of these databases together by selecting "Choose Databases"

 - JSTOR (includes many journals covering historical topics)

 - Google Scholar

 TIP: click on the "Cited By" link underneath the citations you find to get more recent sources

 - With Canadian focus or containing Canadian material: